bartekdzek/GymMembersEDA/README.md

 ## How to Use

+1. Open the `GymMembersEDA.md` file on GitHub to view the report.
-1. Open the `GymMembersEDA.html` file in a web browser to view the report.
+2. Alternatively, open the `GymMembersEDA.html` file in a web browser for a more visually enhanced version of the report.
-2. Explore the visualizations and findings to gain insights into the dataset.
+3. Review the visualizations and findings to gain valuable insights from the dataset.